mohsinnazir967/SIEM-Notes/SIEM Tasks/Common Alert fields and their Description.md

-# Alert fields and their Description
+# Common Alert fields and their Description

 1. **agent.name**: The specific name assigned to the agent that collected the event data.
 This could be a custom name given to differentiate between multiple agents in a large deployment.